-Discrimination and its close cousin, harassment, can take a number of different forms in the workplace.
-Federal and state laws prohibit discrimination and harassment against individuals on the basis of race, color, creed, national origin, sex (gender), religion, disability (handicap), pregnancy, and age.
+Discrimination and its close cousin, harassment, can take several different forms in the workplace.
+Federal and state laws prohibit discrimination and harassment against individuals based on race, color, creed, national origin, sex (gender), religion, disability (handicap), pregnancy, and age.

-Discrimination in the work setting first requires that the court or administrative agency find the alleged victim qualifies to bring a discrimination action, because he or she is a member of the class of employees intended to be protected by an anti-discrimination law, that he or she was qualified to hold the position held or for which he or she applied, and that he or she suffered some adverse job action supposedly on the basis of one of the categories of discrimination prohibited by law.
+Discrimination in the work setting first requires that the court or administrative agency find the alleged victim qualifies to bring a discrimination action because he or she is a member of the class of employees intended to be protected by anti-discrimination law, that he or she was qualified to hold the position held or for which he or she applied, and that he or she suffered some adverse job action supposedly based on one of the categories of discrimination prohibited by law.

 The burden of proof shifts to the employer to show that the employee does not qualify to bring a discrimination action, or that the alleged act of discrimination did not occur or did not have a discriminatory effect, or that there was a legitimate non-discriminatory reason for taking the adverse job action against the employee.

 At this point, the burden of proof shifts back to the employee, who must present evidence to show:

 An overt act of discrimination took place based on direct or indirect (circumstantial) evidence of that act, or that a “pattern” or “practice” of condoning similar acts of discrimination in the past had evolved over time

 The reason for the adverse job action that was identified by the employer either was not supported by the evidence or is a “pretext” (or ruse, excuse, or cover-up) for the fact that unlawful employment discrimination was allowed or took place

 You should engage the services of an experienced employee rights attorney to help guide you through the investigation of your situation to determine if you have been victimized by unlawful employment discrimination or harassment.